IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-workload.rst.txt

 Install Anaconda
 ^^^^^^^^^^^^^^^^^

 Anaconda is not installed by default on AiMOS at the system level.
-If you need the conda environment for your workload, you will need to install and set up in your environment.
+If you need the conda environment for your workload, you will need to install and set it up in your environment.

 **Prerequisites**